Nethereum/Nethereum.Docs/docs/nethereum-code-generation.md

 **Example**

-The example below generates Nethereum .net code from the StandardContract.abi in a dot net project folder.
+The example below generates Nethereum .net code from the StandardContract.abi in a .net project folder.
-These instructions require dot net core 2.1 to be installed.
+These instructions require .net core 2.1 to be installed.

 Sample Compiled Solidity Files:
 * [StandardContract.abi](sample-contracts/StandardContract.abi)